MicrosoftDocs/dynamics-365-project-operations/articles/environment/admin-trials.md

   After the provisioning is complete, the state of your environment is **Ready**.

-4. When the provisioning is complete, select the respective CDS and Dynamics 365 finance and operations apps URLs to validate the deployment.
+4. When the provisioning is complete, select the respective Microsoft Dataverse URL, and the Finance and Fperations apps URLs to validate the deployment.

 ## Configuring dual-write
-For Non-stocked materials deployments only, configure your dual-write mappings.
+For non-stocked materials deployments only, configure your dual-write mappings.
 For more information, see [Project Operations dual-write map versions](resource-dual-write-maps.md).

 ## Assign licenses